Before Sessions

 Client: "Oh.
 I didn't realize we had to be that careful.
 The article was really tough to understand."

-Consultant: "Well, we can talk about some critical reading strategies and ways to help you digest the material well enough to use your own words."
+Consultant: "Well, we can talk about some critical reading strategies and ways to help you digest the material so that you can use your own words."

-- Clients may also ask if we can refer them to a professional editor.
-Send those requests to the writing center director.
-We often do have professional editors in the community we can contact.
-We do this only if the student has explicit permission from a professor or committee.
+Clients may also ask if we can refer them to a professional editor.
+Please direct those requests to the Writing Center Coordinator.
+While we may know professional editors in the community we can contact, we will do so only if the writer supplies explicit permission from the advising professor or committee.

 Illness Policy

-- Do not be a hero, and don't wait to see if you will feel better in an hour.
-In other words, work to get better instead of spending an hour sharing the same space/air with your UWC writer(s).
+Do not be a hero, and do not wait to see if you will feel better in an hour.
+In other words, work to get better instead of feeling miserable while sharing the same space/air with your UWC colleagues and clients.

-- If you know you are sick, send an email as soon as possible to Lucy, Rudy, Joan, and Lucas (malenklb@jmu.edu, barretrl@jmu.edu, fahrnejb@jmu.edu, and hopperlg@jmu.edu).
+If you know you are sick, send an email as soon as possible to Rudy barretrl@jmu.edu) and Emily (bouzaea@jmu.edu).

-- Please delay your return until you have been fever-free for at least 24 hours and you are not frequently coughing, sneezing, or otherwise contagious.
-Again, don't be a hero.
+Please delay your return until you have been fever-free for at least 24 hours and you are not frequently coughing, sneezing, or otherwise contagious.
+Again, do not be a hero.

-- You may miss up to four consulting hours during the semester for personal leave.
-You don't need to provide a reason, and the UWC will not ask you for a reason, but you do need to let Lucy and Rudy know at least two weeks ahead of time.
+You may miss up to four consulting hours during the semester for personal leave.
+You don't need to provide a reason, and the UWC will not ask you for a reason, but you do need to let Rudy (barretrl@jmu.edu) know at least two weeks ahead of time.

-- Shifts missed due to illness do NOT count against your 4-hour personal leave allowance (scroll just above for the UWC Illness Policy).
+Shifts missed due to illness do NOT count against your 4-hour personal leave allowance (scroll up for our UWC Illness Policy).

 Emergencies

-- If no one answers the phone—it's a Sunday, or everyone is otherwise away from their offices—send an urgent email to Rudy, cc-ing Lucy (barretrl @jmu.edu and malenklb@jmu.edu) for help.
+- If no one answers the phone—it's a Sunday, or there's no one staffing the front desk—send an urgent email to Rudy barretrl@jmu.edu) and Emily (bouzaea@jmu.edu) for help.

-If these first options don't resolve the concern and if your shift begins soon, there are increasingly desperate options:
+If these first options do not resolve the concern and if your shift begins soon, there are increasingly desperate options

 - If no one has reserved your time, click on the time in WCOnline and scroll down to the "Administrative Options" at the bottom of the session request form.
 Use the placeholder option there to block out the session (you're basically scheduling a session with yourself).

-- If someone has reserved your time and no other consultant is available, click on the time, click on the client's name at the top of the session request form to get their email address, and then cancel the session.
-You should then immediately email the client to apologize and to suggest alternatives.
+- If someone has reserved your time and no other consultant is available, you need make things right: click on the client's name at the top of the session request form to get their name and email address and immediately email the client to apologize and to suggest alternatives.
 You should also email the other consultants on shift.
+Having worked through these steps, you should scroll down to the bottom of the session request form to cancel the session.

 Inclement Weather Policy